Care Bears: Magic spells

+List of relaunches

 Merchandise

-Apart from toys, books, greeting cards, and animated media, the Care Bears have been prominently featured in merchandising as well, some of which includes gummy bears, party goods, cell phone covers, interior decoration sets, stationery, school supplies, stickers, clothing, accessories and many other goods.
+Apart from toys, books, greeting cards, and animated media, the Care Bears have been prominently featured in merchandising as well, some of which include decorated lunchboxes, party goods, iron-on patches, bags, stationery, interior decoration sets, bedding, school supplies, keychains, clothing, umbrellas, accessories and many other goods.
 During the early 2000s relaunch, the classic Care Bear toys were available at stores such as Carlton Cards, Claire's, and Spencer Gifts.

-When the franchise was introduced in the 1980s, a mistake was made while manufacturing the stuffed animals causing Bedtime Bear (blue) and Wish Bear (aqua) to swap colors.
+When the franchise was introduced in the 1980s, an error occurred during the manufacturing process of the stuffed animals causing Bedtime Bear (blue) and Wish Bear (aqua) to swap colors.
 As soon as the mistake was discovered, the two Care Bears returned into their appropriate colors.
 Later, a children's story was written explaining why the bears had switched colors.

 In his 1986 essay, The Shortcake Strategy, Tom Englehardt referred to the Care Bears dolls as "highly specialized" toys.
 "So specialized [are they] that instead of being complex individual personalities, they are no more than carefully labeled fragments of a personality", he stated.
 "Together, they must engage in a series of specialized interventions as complex as those of any real-life medical unit."

 Books

 Many children's books have been based on, and featured, the Care Bears and Care Bear Cousins.
-Some early publications include Meet the Care Bear Cousins, Sweet Dreams for Sally, The Witch Down the Street, The Trouble with Timothy, and A Sister for Sam.
-All of these titles were published by toy-maker Parker Brothers, who was a licensee of the characters.
-Over 45 million Care Bears books were sold during the 1980's.
-As of 2006, Scholastic Press had published books based on the Bears' first two CGI films, as well as the new toys, while Modern Publishing publishes a small number of activity and baby books featuring the Bears for the toddler market.
+Some early publications include Meet the Care Bear Cousins (featuring stills from the first movie), Sweet Dreams for Sally, The Witch Down the Street, The Trouble with Timothy, and A Sister for Sam.
+All of these titles were published by Parker Brothers, who was a licensee of the characters.
+Over 45 million Care Bears books were sold during the 1980s.
+In 2006, Scholastic Press published books based on the Bears' first two CGI films, as well as the new toys, while Modern Publishing published a small number of activity and baby books featuring the Bears for the infant and toddler market.
 Publications International and Penny Candy Press also are known to have published a few sound books featuring the Bears in the past.

 In Playing by Different Rules, a 1988 book chronicling the Parker Brothers/General Mills merger, Ellen Wojahn wrote that Parker's Care Bears books (along with those based on sister property Strawberry Shortcake) "were, in fact, little more than illustrated brochures for Kenner's projects—and who knew [by 1984] how long the likes of these characters would remain popular?"